 A colleague is expected to return to work on the next working day after the end of SML.
-If they are unable to attend work due to sickness or injury, the University's normal arrangements for reporting and recording sickness absence will apply.

-If the colleague wishes to return to work earlier than the expected return date, they must give at least eight weeks' notice in writing by completing the Notification to Return to Work Early.
+If the colleague wishes to return to work earlier than the expected return date, they must give at least eight weeks' notice in writing by completing the Notification to Return to Work Early Form.
+Should a colleague still be entitled to any SML/OMP, this entitlement will cease on their new date of return.

 A colleague returning from a total of 26 weeks or less (Ordinary Maternity Leave) has the right to return to their old job; a colleague returning from a total of more than 26 weeks (Additional Maternity Leave) has the right to return to their old job or, if this is not possible, to a job of the same status and with the same terms and conditions of employment as their old job.